Ulrike Reinhard

-Ulrike Reinhard (born 1960) is a German publisher, author, digital nomad and futurist.
+Ulrike Reinhard (born 1960) is a German social entrepreneur, speaker, author, and futurist.
 She is best known for her skatepark in Madhya Pradesh, Janwaar Castle.
 Reinhard has also been editor of WE Magazine and has written for Think Quarterly.
-All her work is related to network theory with the Internet at its core, focusing on interactions and the co-creation processes within a network.
-Her artwork explores objects both 'emerging' and 'falling into place'.
+Most of her work is related to network theory with the Internet at its core, focusing on interactions and the co-creation processes within a network.